supervisely-ecosystem/diff-merge-images-projects/README.md

 ## Overview

-Visually compare projects meta: tags and classes.
+Visually compare and merge two images projects: datasets / images / image tags / labels / image metadata.
 Define how to merge them and how to resolve conflicts.
 New empty project will be created with merged classes and tags.
-Then you can use `Diff Merge Projects` app to merge images and annotations and place them to the project created by this application.

 <img src="https://i.imgur.com/qjCJL5F.png"/>

 ## How To Use

 **Step 1:** Add app to your team from Ecosystem if it is not there

+**Step 2:** Please, use use [`Diff Merge Project Meta`](https://ecosystem.supervise.ly/apps/diff-merge-project-meta) app to merge project metas: classes and tags.
+As a result you will have empty project with merged classes and tags.
+This project should be used as a result project for current application.

 **Step 2:** Run app from the `Apps` page of current team